Canada Gazette, Part I, Volume 151, Number 29: PARLIAMENT

-Pursuant to section 517 of the Canada Elections Act (the Act), the Commissioner of Canada Elections (the Commissioner) and the City of Montréal (the Contracting Party) enter into this agreement aimed at ensuring compliance with the Act.
+Pursuant to section 517 of the Canada Elections Act (the Act), the Commissioner of Canada Elections (the Commissioner) and Mr. Pierre Poilievre (the Contracting Party) enter into this agreement aimed at ensuring compliance with the Act.

 Statements by the Contracting Party

-For the purpose of this compliance agreement, the Contracting Party states the following:
+For the purpose of this compliance agreement, the Contracting Party acknowledges the following:

 Factors considered by the Commissioner

-In entering into this compliance agreement, the Commissioner took into account the factors described in section 32 of the Commissioner of Canada Elections Policy on Compliance and Enforcement of the Canada Elections Act, which can be consulted on the Commissioner’s website at www.cef.cce.gc.ca.
-In particular, the Commissioner took the following factors into account:
+In entering into this compliance agreement, the Commissioner took into account the factors set out in paragraph 32 of the Compliance and Enforcement Policy of the Commissioner of Canada Elections, which is available on the Commissioner's website, including the fact that

-Pursuant to subsection 517(8) the Commissioner and the Contracting Party acknowledge that once this compliance agreement is entered into, the Commissioner may not refer the matter to the Director of Public Prosecutions against the Contracting Party, unless there is non-compliance with the compliance agreement and, in any event, the Director of Public Prosecutions may not institute such a prosecution against the Contracting Party unless it has been shown that the compliance agreement has not been fulfilled.
+Pursuant to subsection 517(8) of the Act, the Commissioner and the Contracting Party recognize that once this agreement is entered into, the Commissioner will be prevented from referring this matter for prosecution to the Director of Public Prosecutions unless there is non-compliance with an undertaking of the compliance agreement, and in any event, the Director of Public Prosecutions cannot institute such a prosecution unless non-compliance with the agreement's undertakings has been established.

-Signed by Me Patrice Guay, on behalf of the Contracting Party, in the City of Montréal, in the Province of Quebec, on this 2nd day of December 2016.
+Signed by the Contracting Party in the City of Ottawa, in the province of Ontario this 30th day of June 2017.

-Signed by the Commissioner of Canada Elections in the City of Gatineau, in the Province of Quebec, on this 7th day of December 2016.
+Signed by the Commissioner of Canada Elections, in the City of Gatineau, in the province of Quebec, this 4th day of July 2017.

 Yves Côté, QC